Skip to Main Content

 Avoid having multiple, repeated links to the same thing on the same page, which can cause frustration or confusion for those using assistive tech such as screen readers.

 A black "save" icon is to the left of the words, "Save your work" in bold, blue font.
 Both are underlined.
+Read back for further explanation.

-Note: Null or decorative alt-text can be used for the icon because the associated linked text describes its purpose
+Note: Null or decorative alt-text can be used for the icon because the associated linked text describes its purpose.